cksystemsteaching/selfie/manuscript/semantics.md

 {line-numbers=off}
 ```
 > wc -m selfie.c
   158772 selfie.c
 ```

 The output means that `selfie.c` at the time of invoking the command consisted of 158,772 characters.
+By the way, the `-m` part of the command is called an option that directs, in this case, `wc` to output the number of characters.
 However, we should mention that the characters in `selfie.c` are actually encoded according to the newer UTF-8 standard which uses eight rather than seven bits per character.

 [UTF-8](https://en.wikipedia.org/wiki/UTF-8 "UTF-8")
 : (Universal Character Set Transformation Format - 8-bit) A character encoding capable of encoding all possible characters (called code points) in Unicode.
 The encoding is variable-length and uses 8-bit code units.
 It is designed for backward compatibility with ASCII.